-- (1) "Conventional filing" means the filing of a paper document with an Oregon appellate court in accordance with the Oregon Rules of Appellate Procedure. - (2) "Document" means a brief, petition, notice, motion, response, application, affidavit or declaration, or any other writing that, by law, may be filed with an appellate court, including any exhibit or attachment referred to in that writing - (3) "Electronic filing" or "eFiling" means the process whereby a user of the eFiling system transmits a document directly from the user's computer to the electronic filing system to file that document with the appellate court. - (4) "Electronic filing system" or "eFiling system" means the system provided by the Oregon Judicial Department for the electronic filing of a document in the appellate courts via the internet.
-The system may be accessed at http://tinyurl.com/eFilepage (http://courts.oregon.gov/OJD/OnlineServices/eFile/index.page?). - (5) "Electronic payment system" means the system provided by the Oregon Judicial Department for paying filing fees and associated charges electronically in the appellate court. - (6) An "eFiler" means a person registered with the eFiling system who submits a document for electronic filing with the appellate court. - (7) "Electronic service" or "eService" means the process for a user of the eFiling system to accomplish service via the electronic mail function of the appellate court eFiling system. - (8) "Hyperlink" means a navigational link in the electronic version of a document to another section of the same document or to another electronic document accessible via the internet.
+- (1) "Document" means a brief, petition, notice, motion, response, application, affidavit or declaration, or any other writing that, by law, may be filed with an appellate court, including any exhibit or attachment referred to in that writing - (2) "Electronic filing" or "eFiling" means the process whereby a user of the eFiling system transmits a document directly from the user's computer to the electronic filing system to file that document with the appellate court. - (3) "Electronic filing system" or "eFiling system" means the system provided by the Oregon Judicial Department for the electronic filing of a document in the appellate courts via the internet.
+The system may be accessed at Appellate eFiling. - (4) "Electronic payment system" means the system provided by the Oregon Judicial Department for paying filing fees and associated charges electronically in the appellate court. - (5) An "eFiler" means a person registered with the eFiling system who submits a document for electronic filing with the appellate court. - (6) "Electronic service" or "eService" means the process for a user of the eFiling system to accomplish service via the electronic mail function of the appellate court eFiling system. - (7) "Hyperlink" means a navigational link in the electronic version of a document to another section of the same document or to another electronic document accessible via the internet. - (8) "Initiating document" means any document that initiates a case, including but not limited to a notice of appeal; a petition for review; a petition for judicial review; a petition for a writ of mandamus, habeas corpus or quo warranto; and a recommendation for discipline from the Oregon State Bar or the Commission on Judicial Fitness and Disability. - (9) "PDF" means Portable Document Format, an electronic file format.

-- (9) "Initiating document" means any document that initiates a case, including but not limited to a notice of appeal; a petition for review; a petition for judicial review; a petition for a writ of mandamus, habeas corpus or quo warranto; and a recommendation for discipline from the Oregon State Bar or the Commission on Judicial Fitness and Disability. - (10) "PDF" means Portable Document Format, an electronic file format. - (11) "Username" means the identifying term assigned to an eFiler by the court, used to access the appellate court eFiling system.
+(10) "Username" means the identifying term assigned to an eFiler by the court, used to access the appellate court eFiling system.